Moody's Q2 2021 Earnings Call Transcript

 Rob Fauber

-President and Chief Executive Officer at Moody's
+President and CEO at Moody's

 Sure.
-So maybe let me start with kind of where did this market start.
-And that -- as we think about the customer base, I think it really started with investors who are focused on socially responsible investing.
-And then that has obviously mainstreamed to equity and fixed income investors globally who wanted ESG content, right, for portfolio construction and portfolio monitoring.
+Maybe let me start with where did this market start?
+As we think about the customer base, I think it really started with investors who were focused on socially responsible investing.
+That has obviously mainstreamed to equity and fixed income investors globally who wanted ESG content for portfolio construction and portfolio monitoring.
 The customer base is now broadening out to essentially all of our customer types.
-So that includes not only investors but financial institutions, corporates and corporates that also includes issuers as well as governments.
-And I think the key theme here, Andrew, is that you're seeing the demand for integration of ESG and climate considerations into a very wide range of customer processes.
-And like I said, that's everything from portfolio construction and monitoring, but you've got corporates who are engaged in sustainable finance and managing sustainable supply chains.
-You've got banks wanting to understand the ESG and climate risks of their borrowers and of the collateral that they are taking at securing their loans.
-You've got governments who are wanting to inform risk mitigation and investment around the physical risk related to climate change.
-And so that's why you hear us talking so much about integration across our entire product suite.
+That includes not only investors, but financial institutions, corporates.
+Corporates, that also includes issuers as well as governments.
+I think the key theme here, Andrew, is that you're seeing the demand for integration of ESG and climate considerations into a very wide range of customer processes.
+Like I said, that's everything from portfolio construction and monitoring, but you've got corporates who are engaged in sustainable finance and managing sustainable supply chains.

 Andrew Nicholas